 That said, relying on best practices in recruiting, or going back to the basics, could be helpful – but the pandemic gives us some new points to focus on as well.
 Here, we’ll go over some solid best practices for creating and promoting job postings in manufacturing.

-If your EEO statement simply states that your company is an equal opportunity employer, consider expanding on it to be more specific about underrepresented groups.
+- If your EEO statement simply states that your company is an equal opportunity employer, consider expanding on it to be more specific about underrepresented groups.
 Need some ideas?
-Here’s a great list from our friends at Ongig: 10 Samples of an Effective EEO Statement.
+Here’s a great list of EEO best practices.

 As companies struggle with hiring in manufacturing, we need to focus on our job postings to ensure they are optimized for the best possible reach.
 Remember the goal is to increase candidate flow into hiring funnels without sacrificing candidate quality.
 Your job postings should be specific enough to disqualify candidates that would not be a good fit and engaging enough to make candidates click to apply (or click through to your careers page for more information).